vertica/r-dataconnector/README.md

 ### Introduction

-The `hdfsconnector` package allows R users to read CSV and ORC files from HDFS and the local file system.
+The `dataconnector` package allows R users to read CSV and ORC files from HDFS and the local file system.

 The package is extensible and new file formats and file systems can be added easily.